-This parameter cannot be used in conjunction with the client-auth-certificate and client-auth-certificate password parameters.
+This parameter cannot be used in conjunction with the bearer-token-url or client-auth-certificate and client-auth-certificate-password parameters.

---password
+--password (Basic Authentication)

 This is the password for the Keyfactor Command connect service account that the orchestrator uses to communicate with Keyfactor Command specified with the username parameter.